top of page

 Remember: It’s Not a Test You Pass or Fail

 This evaluation isn’t a judgment of your intelligence or flying ability.
 It’s a snapshot of cognitive and emotional functioning relevant to your being an airman using FAA criteria.
-Most of my pilot clients walk away saying the experience was easier than they expected—especially when they knew what to expect.
+Most pilot clients walk away saying the experience was easier than they expected, especially when they knew what to expect.

 Want to talk through your FAA letter or concerns?